 Allistair Covell: Canvas To Carpet at the Broadway Gallery

-The carpets on display, or ‘woven paintings’ as Laura and Allistair referred to them as, were handcrafted in Afghanistan by Turquoise Mountain and Nepal by Rug Maker to the artist’s designs.
+The carpets on display, or ‘woven paintings’, a tern that both Laura and the artist use to describe them, were handcrafted by the organisation Turquoise Mountain in Afghanistan and in Nepal by Rug Maker, to the artist’s designs.
 The exhibition successfully showcased how the expert weavers masterfully interpreted the rhythmic energy and spontaneous style of the artist, recreating every expressive brush stroke, splash of colour and hand-drawn shape into a woven knot.

 Allistair’s paintings are inspired by his synaesthesic reactions and responses to music and sound.
 Synaesthesia is a perceptual phenomenon, a condition best described as ‘a union of the senses’ where one sensory experience prompts another.
 For Allistair, synaesthesia grants him the ability to see colour upon hearing sound.

 Colour is an integral ingredient in Allistair’s work and he uses it with real confidence, describing music through gestural brush strokes and creating bold shapes that perfectly capture the spontaneity and abstract fluidity of music on a surface.
 Allistair’s mixes his synaesthetic experiences with traditional art subjects such as abstract depictions of people, places, events or memories.